Effective: May 17, 2018

 Security

-Due to the rapidly evolving nature of information technologies, no transmission of data over the Internet can be guaranteed to be completely secure.
+Due to the rapidly evolving nature of information technologies, no transmission of data over the internet can be completely secure.
 While we are committed to protecting the privacy of our visitors, we cannot guarantee the security of any information that you transmit to university websites and applications, and you do so at your own risk.
-However, once we receive your information, we will use reasonable safeguards consistent with prevailing industry standards and commensurate with the sensitivity of the data being stored to maintain the security of that information on our systems.
+However, once we receive your information, we use reasonable safeguards consistent with prevailing industry standards and commensurate with the sensitivity of the data being stored to maintain the security of that information on our systems.

 Information Correction and Deletion